Dimethylpolysiloxane

 EFSA’s 2020 review found very limited oral absorption, no genotoxicity concern, and no systemic adverse effects across tested species; its exposure estimates for food-additive uses were below the ADI it established.
 Older JECFA evaluations retain a lower ADI, and rat studies reported corneal changes, but EFSA judged those eye findings to be local contact effects from feed or feces rather than evidence of systemic harm after eating it.
 The most concrete remaining issue is quality and exposure control: authorities limit food uses, and EFSA recommended specifications for molecular-weight range, cyclic siloxanes, and copper residues.

-No safety review endpoints are listed for this ingredient yet.
+No additional safety information is available for this ingredient yet.

 Restaurant Usage